Popular French Sour Beer Breweries to Try

 | 2015 (award) | Experimental fruited | Multiple small-batch sours |

-If you’re someone who thinks sour beer equals puckering vinegar, Hoppy Road will surprise you—in a good way.
+If you’re someone who thinks sour beer equals puckering vinegar, Hoppy Road will surprise you, in a good way.

 Brasserie Du Mont Salève: Innovation Near The Alps

-Nearing the Swiss border, Brasserie Du Mont Salève has its roots in science—the founder was a chemist.
-I think that geeky background shows in how meticulous their beers are.
-None are filtered or pasteurized, but every style is clean, focused, and unique.
-Recently, they’ve been experimenting with yeast from grapes, which gives some of their sours a super aromatic, wine-like edge (without being cloying).
-It’s a fascinating overlap: you get the tartness from the wild yeast but also richer, rounder flavors from the wine side.
-Their focus on both hops and wild fermentation keeps their lineup fresh, blending what I’d call the best of both beer and wine cultures in France.
+Nearing the Swiss border, Brasserie Du Mont Salève has its roots in science; the founder was a chemist.
+I think that geeky background shows in the meticulousness of their beers.
+None are filtered or pasteurized, but every style is clean focused, and unique.
+Lately they’ve been trying yeast from grapes, which gives a bunch of their sours this super aromatic wine like tilt (still not cloying).

 - Roughly 50 beers, all unfiltered